Gitu-J/MIGRANT_WORKFORCE_ANALYTICS/README.md

 ## Project Scope

-The study focuses on the retention of migrant care workers within the UK adult social care sector.
-It examines workforce and migration patterns using secondary data from 2021 to 2026, with particular attention to indicators such as workforce size, vacancy rates, turnover, pay, nationality, contract type, migration trends and regional workforce characteristics.
+This study examines workforce challenges and retention-related patterns among migrant care workers in the UK adult social care sector using secondary workforce and migration datasets.
+It focuses on workforce instability, relationships between workforce and migration indicators, and future migrant employment trends within the context of post-Brexit labour market changes, the Health and Care Worker visa route and continuing workforce pressures.
+The study is limited to adult social care and excludes the NHS and other healthcare sectors, where workforce structures and recruitment practices differ.
+The focus on migrant workers reflects their growing contribution to addressing labour shortages in the sector.

 The analysis combines data from Skills for Care, the Office for National Statistics (ONS) and UK Home Office migration statistics to investigate relationships between workforce and migration indicators and retention-related challenges.
 Descriptive and trend analysis will be used to identify patterns over time and across regions, while correlation, regression and predictive modelling techniques will be applied to examine factors associated with workforce retention.